 Only stockholders of record at the close of business on April 29, 1999 are entitled to notice and to vote at the Annual Meeting.
-On that date, there were shares of the Company's common stock, \$.50 par value (the "Common Stock"), outstanding.
-Included in the total outstanding shares are shares reserved for conversion of shares which have not been tendered for exchange subsequent to the Company's reincorporation in Nevada in 1981.
+On that date, there were 24,350,417 shares of the Company's common stock, \$.50 par value (the "Common Stock"), outstanding.
+Included in the total outstanding shares are 2,813 shares reserved for conversion of shares which have not been tendered for exchange subsequent to the Company's reincorporation in Nevada in 1981.
 Such shares are not eligible to vote at the Annual Meeting.
-Accordingly, the aggregate shares entitled to vote at the meeting are .
+In addition, there are 1,948,001 shares of the Company's Series A 1999 Convertible Preferred Stock (the "Preferred Stock") outstanding which are entitled to vote on an as converted basis the equivalent of 4,870,003 shares of Common Stock.
+Accordingly, the aggregate shares entitled to vote at the meeting are 29,217,607.
 Each share is entitled to one vote.